mrv-id/steamdeck/README.md

 --->

 ## Web-Apps
-> There are three more types of software, **Web-Apps**, **Flatpaks** and **AppImages**, **Scripts**.
-The first ones are web-pages converted into full-screen applications (see.
-YouTube, Twitch, etc.), while the other two are "distro agnostic" packages, meaning that they can run on both Arch-based, Debian-based and Fedora-based distributions.
+> **Web-Apps** are web-pages converted into full-screen applications that can then be accessed through the Steam UI.

 ### ProtonMail
 01. Super > Chrome (Right Click) > **Add to Steam**